October Is American Archives Month!

 Lasting Impressions:

-Care of Traditional Photographs (PDF)
+Care and Management of Photographs (PDF)

 Photographs increasingly are viewed as important resources for unique information about many

-the experts on care of traditional photographs.
+the experts on the care and management of photographs.

 - October 2007